9 Classic Tequila Mixed Drinks You Should Know

 While this cocktail might look innocuous—the similarity to its nonalcoholic namesake helped it go undetected during Prohibition—this cocktail is anything but tame.
 Coming in with a 22% alcohol content, this mixed drink is a sure sign of wild times ahead.
 Learn how to make a perfect Long Island.

 The only sunrise you’ll be up to see after drinking all those Long Island iced teas, this cocktail is indeed named after the rising sun, and it’s pretty easy to make.
 It’s been a rock n’ roll sunrise beverage since it started, including a stint as the favorite cocktail of the Rolling Stones during their 1972 tour.
+Looking for a refresher without the alcohol?
+This simple-to-make nonalcoholic sunrise cocktail recipe is just what you need.

 A close cousin to Bloody Marys and Bloody Marias, the michelada is the brunch beer cocktail you need to be ordering.
 With a name that translates to “give me my cold beer,” a cocktail imbued with that much anticipation is bound to be delicious.
 While a typical michelada contains only beer, substitute two ounces of your favorite tequila and half the amount of beer when using this recipe to spice up your brunch.